 In some accidents, the responsibility lies with the motorcyclist, as they are unaware of their surroundings prior to the crash.

-Whatever the cause of the accident may be, open car door accidents can cause severe injuries to motorcyclists.
+Whatever the accident’s cause, open car door accidents can cause severe injuries to motorcyclists.
 These injuries include brain damage, spinal cord injuries, fractures, abrasions, and more.

 A motorcycle is a small, lightweight vehicle.
 Even if a skilled biker identifies a threat and is quick to evade it, they might veer off into oncoming traffic or get into a rear-end collision with a vehicle coming from behind.
 This could increase the probability of a fatal consequence.

 After going through the causes of an open car door accident, the responsible party could be the other driver, the motorcyclist, or the government.
 In the event of an accident, who do you hold liable?
-Whom should you file a claim against to recover the damages?
+To whom should you file a claim to recover the damages?

-That said, it’s not that simple to pursue claims against at-fault parties while residing in California.
-This state has a comparative negligence law that awards compensation based on the degree of fault.
+That said, pursuing claims against at-fault parties while residing in California is not that simple.
+This state’s comparative negligence law awards compensation based on the degree of fault.
 The at-fault parties could refute the motorcyclist’s claims by providing evidence that may highlight other factors responsible for the accident.

 A good example being, if you were speeding on a motorcycle before getting into an open car door accident, you may be partially responsible for your injuries, resulting in divided compensation.
 In such situations, you can still recover compensation, but according to the portion of fault.
 If you’re 20% responsible for the accident, you will receive compensation after a 20% deduction.